scottbooma/F1-season-at-a-glance/README.md

 Click [here](https://scottbooma.github.io/F1-season-at-a-glance/) to visit the website.

-This simple webapp was designed to give a reader a bried snapshot of where we are in the current Formula 1 season.
+This simple webapp was designed to give the reader a brief snapshot of where we are in the current Formula 1 season.

-The first page is a features the race calendar for the season with past races "greyed" out.
-The upcoming race is featured at the top of the page with the weekend schedule listed out with local dates and times given for each event of the weekend.
+The first page features the season's race calendar with past races "greyed" out.
+The upcoming race is featured at the top of the page with the weekend schedule listed out using local dates and times for each event of the weekend.

 ![calendar page](https://i2.paste.pics/74afaeada0def59b2fb9e7f4a38cfe6c.png)

 The second page features the current standings for both drivers and constructors.
-It also has a drop down where a user can select an individual driver to learn more about how they are doing this year.
+It also has a drop down where the user can select an individual driver to learn more about how they are currently doing.

-When a driver is selected an image of the driver, a brief summary about them, and their current results for the season.
+When a driver is selected an image of the driver, a brief summary about them, and their current results for the season are displayed.
 The results are in a tabular form showing their position and points value for each race.
 There is also a separate table for the Sprint race results that will populate after the first Sprint of the season (Emilia Romanga).

 ![standings page](https://i2.paste.pics/b5f24c10e80f5bf402d657a2ea645152.png)